-Another reason to provide an English language file is to help translators using the Translation Manager Component to create the file in other languages.
-The Translation Manager Component proposes the basic en-GB set as a reference when creating/editing these files.
+Another reason to provide an English language file is to help translators using the Joomla Localise Component to create the file in other languages.
+The Joomla Localise Component proposes the basic en-GB set as a reference when creating/editing these files.

 Countries have different date and time formats.
 Please use the PHP strftime function for dates and times in your extension.
 That way the local date/time format will be used automatically, because it's based on the local format.

 All .ini language files need to be saved as UTF-8 no BOM for the proper display of characters which are not in the ASCII range [a..z] and [A..Z].

 DATETIMEFORMAT = Formato de fecha/tiempo DATETIMEFORMATDESCR = Usan el PHP strftime formateo.
 TEXTAFTER = Texto despuÃ©s de Fecha POSTTEXTDESCR = Cualquier texto que deberÃa ser colocado despuÃ©s de la fecha.

 despuÃ©s is UTF-8 and will be displayed as después.